 BidSell – http://bidsell.com.au

-The similarities between many of these sites and ebay is obvious with many featuring similar layouts, although not quite as well implemented, and similar functionality and lingo like ‘buy it now’.
+The similarities between many of these sites and eBay are obvious with many featuring similar layouts, although not quite as well implemented, and similar functionality and lingo like ‘buy it now’.
 Again, these sites are not that old and you would like to think once they have established critical mass, if they do, that they would also forge their own unique offering.